Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 ### **Color Contrast Validator**
 The initial color of logo content had a poor Contrast Ratio of 3.52 with the background.
-So I changed it to a darker green and a darker orange, and I've also slightly changed the opacity of the background color.
+So I changed it to a darker shade of the same colour, and I've also slightly changed the opacity of the background color.

 The Color Contrast Accessibility Validator was used to test for color contrast on the project.